Local Activities

 Observatory and Planetarium

 All planetarium showings are on Friday evenings at 7:00 PM in the SHSU Farrington Building, room 102.
 Admission is free and open to the public.
 Seating availability is first-come, first-served.
-For more information or a complete list of available shows, contact Mike Prokosch at 936-294-3664, or follow us on Facebook.
+For more information or a complete list of available shows, contact Mike Prokosch at 936-294-3664, or follow them on Facebook.

 Natural History Collections